Definition 1: Definition and Argument

 convergent reasoning or multiple argumentation?

-If no agreement can be reached, the issue can be radically settled, “You may even call it ‘Ivan Ivanovich’ as long as we all know what you mean.”
+If no agreement can be reached, the question can be settled radically, “You can even call it ‘Ivan Ivanovich’ as long as we all know what you mean.”
 (Jakobson 1971, p.
 557).

 3. Argumentation and definition